cainky/SoundcloudDownloader/README.md

 2. When prompted, enter the URL of the SoundCloud playlist you want to download.
 Paste the entire url including the `?si=` part.
 Playlist can be private.

+3. Enter Y/n if you want the script to create a zip file of all the tracks.

-3. Enter the output directory where you want the files to be saved (or press Enter to use the `output` directory).
+4. Enter the output directory where you want the files to be saved (or press Enter to use the `output` directory).

-4. The script will download all tracks in the playlist, convert them to MP3, and create a zip file containing all the tracks.
+5. The script will download all tracks in the playlist, convert them to MP3, and optionally create a zip file containing all the tracks.

 ## Running tests
 ```bash